ruanluyu/AePluginDevWorkflow/README.md

 Since yet a standard way has not appeared, we would like to provide a good way to separate the pixel format converting off the main process algorithm.

+In the main process algorithm, the pixels will be converted from `ARGB 8,16,32bpc` to `RGBA 0~1 doubles`.
+Things will be easier with uniform-pixel-format handling.

 The algorithm coded in the way we provide can also be seamlessly transferred to any host(PhotoShop, OBS, etc.).
 The extra work of this transfer is only to add a new adaptor in step 3 & 4.

 ## 1. State 4 major function types doing the pixel converting jobs